 One of the difficult things about using spot rates is that for shippers, 3PLs, and carriers it is difficult to manage finances and plan budgets.
-The variability of the rates coming in won’t allow businesses to create optimal budgets, but only get them close to what they aim for.
+The variability of the rates coming in won’t allow businesses to create optimal budgets, or reduce costs, but only get them close to what they aim for.

 “Our shipper partners that use the Shipwell platform to automate their tender process are asking us to provide more insight to service levels,” continued Lourie.
 “They want to identify poor-performing carriers and brokers so they can re-bid that lane out and get a much cheaper rate than they originally awarded back in 2018.”